canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 ```

 Placing this `whitelabel.yaml` at `/usr/share/desktop-provision/whitelabel.yaml` on your LiveCD is sufficient
-to skip user creation during installation, provided you are using the new Ubuntu Desktop Bootstrap installer.
+to skip user creation during installation, provided that you are using the new Ubuntu Desktop Bootstrap installer.

 A comprehensive guide to customizing a LiveCD can be found [here](https://help.ubuntu.com/community/LiveCDCustomization).

 ### Using the Flutter installer without modifying the LiveCD

 It's possible to test the Gnome Initial Setup user creation flow via the Ubuntu Desktop Bootstrap installer without first
-editing your LiveCD, provided Gnome Initial Setup is already present on your ISO.
+editing your LiveCD, as long as Gnome Initial Setup is already present on your ISO.

 #### Install ubuntu-desktop-bootstrap